-Mostly, though, the 20% is for the down time that my laid back personality needs.
+Mostly, though, the 20% is for the down time that my laid-back personality needs.
 Some days and even weeks go over 80%, but that’s okay when I have margin in sight.
-I make sure it’s always in sight too.
-Yes, this means saying “no” to some good people and activities.
-But, I have found that saying “no” actually allows me to more fully say “yes.”
+I make sure it’s always in sight, too.
+This means saying “no” to some good people and activities.
+However, saying “no” actually allows me to more fully say “yes” more often.

 Say Only 20% of What I’m Thinking

 As an introvert, there’s a lot going on in my head.
 My husband loves me, but he doesn’t want to hear it all.
-(He actually gets more than 20% anyway.)
-No one but God wants to hear it all, and saying too much detracts from listening, which is more important anyway.
+No one but God wants to hear it all, and saying too much detracts from listening well, which is more important.

-This 80/20 “rule” also keeps sarcasm at bay, which also comes a bit too naturally for me.
-Not only that, but my melancholy personality also gravitates toward the negative initially.
-So keeping those thoughts to myself really does benefit everyone.
+This rule also keeps sarcasm at bay, which comes a bit too naturally for me.
+Not only that, but my melancholy personality also gravitates toward the negative initially, so keeping those thoughts to myself really does benefit everyone.

-My point in saying this really goes toward balance.
 Keeping much of my thoughts to myself brings more value to what I do say.
-I feel like it also shows more value for what others have to say.
-At least that is my intention.
+It also shows more value for what others have to say, at least that is my intention.
 To me, that helps bring balance to my relationships.

-These two 80/20 “rules” do not exist like rigid accounting principles.
-They simply provide guidance and help keep life simple.
-After crashing 2 ½ years ago, I was forced to rethink my approach to balance.
-These two rules are the result.
+These two 80/20 rules do not exist like rigid accounting principles.
+They simply provide guidance for A Simple Life.
+After crashing mentally, physically, and spiritually many years ago, I had to rethink my approach to balance.
+These two rules are part of the result.